jaxriemer/NewRepo/Lab 2/README.md

 The parts that implemented the start and the end of the game were mainly implemented by Xinning and debugged by Yuzhen.

-Icons of spacecrafts made by www.freepik.com.
+Icons of the spacecraft and the UFO are made by www.freepik.com.
 Background images of the planets are hand-drawn by Yuzhen.